 The arithmetic of Venezuela reconstruction

 Take the appeal apart and it shrinks.
-Two hundred and ninety-six million dollars, spread across one point three million people over six months, works out at about thirty-eight dollars a head each month.
+Two hundred and ninety-six million dollars, for one point three million people over six months, works out at about thirty-eight dollars a head each month.

 That is roughly one dollar and twenty-six cents a day.
 It is the figure behind the phrase life-saving support, and no announcement states it.

 Now set the appeal against the destruction.
-A United Nations estimate published on the sixth of July puts direct physical damage at thirty-seven billion dollars, so the entire six-month plan amounts to under one percent of the harm already done.
+A United Nations estimate published on 6 July puts direct physical damage at thirty-seven billion dollars.
+So the entire six-month plan amounts to under one percent of the harm already done.

 A word of correction is owed here, including to our own reporting.
 The Development Programme’s early figure of six point seven billion dollars, about six percent of national output, has been overtaken by an estimate five and a half times larger.